 The W Hotel also features many hot spots for dining, including renowned restaurants, The Dutch and MR CHOW.
 What dish would you recommend guests should try from this location?

 RU: The Dutch is great for both lunch and dinner.
 A few of my favorites include the Farde Salmon with roasted veggies.
 For more of a seen-and-be-seen night out, I always recommend MR CHOW as they offer upscale Beijing cuisine in a very cool setting that houses an impressive pop art collection.
 You can’t go wrong with the Drunken Fish, Beijing Duck, or signature noodles, which are hand-pulled each night during their famed ‘noodle show.

 For guests traveling to Miami for the first time, what would say are the must-see attractions they need to go to in the Magic City?

 RU: One of my favorite places to eat is Pubbelly Sushi.
 They serve the most incredible butter crab roll, a delicious selection of saki, and the fish is so fresh.
 I also love MR CHOW—and not just because it’s at W South Beach—the food and service are unmatched in Miami.
 Another place to see art is Wynwood.
 I’ve traveled around the world and have yet to see such an artistic and involved neighborhood like Wynwood.
 Also, across the street we have the Bass Museum, which recently re-opened after a massive renovation.
 For an authentic experience, I recommend visiting The Little Havana Cigar Factory on Calle Ocho, which is a favorite of mine.
 The Webster on Collins Avenue is also must-see if you’re looking to shop.
 They house the best selection of designer menswear and house an insane sneaker collection.

-Photography via facebook.com/wsouthbeach; courtesy of W South Beach
+Photography by: Photography via facebook.com/wsouthbeach; courtesy of W South Beach